last update 20 March 2013

 LINK

-Langham House, Westborough (108 probably).
+Langham House, Westborough (possibly 108).
 Joseph Procter is a master draper and wife Elizabeth a milliner.
 Their daughter Elizabeth Stringer Procter will marry Frank Edward Fletcher, son of Maria and John, whose ironmonger shop will be in nearby North Street.
-108 Westborough is outside the old city wall (which was roughly at North Street).
+108 Westborough is opposite Vernon Street outside the old city wall (which was roughly at North Street).
 The Newborough Gate or Bar was the main entry point through the walls of Old Scarborough.
 It was rebuilt in mid-Victorian times, but then got demolished in 1890.

 1872 - Kellys Scarborough Directory lists